Blueteak/QuiVrReporting/README.md

-# QuiVrReporting
+# QuiVr Bug Reporting

-QuiVr Bug Reporting
+Use the 'Issues' section above to report bugs :)